barcek/glep/README.md

 - `=version` / `=v`, to show name and version number then exit
 - `=help` / `=h`, to show help text, incl. terms and flags, then exit
 - `=test` / `=T`, to perform the self-test then exit

+## Development plan

+The following are the expected next steps in the development of the code base.
+The general medium-term aim is a more configurable, portable and robust implementation.
+Pull requests are welcome for these and other potential improvements.

+- add a +/- number and pre-/post-date term for commit range
+- revise help text generation for listing order and width
+- add automatic dependency checking with notification
+- extend argument handling for short flag clustering
+- allow for an alternative executable name